Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Weighting to create pseudo samples

-For balance checking, the balance desired includes two components: \textit{covariate balance} between the pseudo cross-world sample and the full sample as well as the other two pseudo samples; and \textit{covariate-and-mediator balance} between the pseudo cross-world and pseudo control samples.
-The checking of these balance components is demonstrated in the data application.
+With the three pseudo samples, the desired balance includes two components (see Figure \ref{fig:desiredbalance}).
+The first component is \textit{covariate balance} between the three pseudo samples and the full sample as well as among the three pseudo samples.
+The second component is the \textit{covariate-and-mediator balance} between the pseudo cross-world sample and the pseudo control sample.

+This full balance is important when using weighting as the pure estimation strategy, i.e., the effects are estimated by contrasting the outcome means from the pseudo samples.
+For some of the other estimators in the next section, certain elements of balance (which we will note) are crucial as they relate directly to the estimator's consistency, while other elements are in a sense of secondary importance as they serve mainly to induce robustness.